xiaohang007/SLICES/README.md

-# SLICES: An Invertible, Symmetry-invariant, and String-based Crystallographic Representation
+# Simplified line-input crystal-encoding system (SLICES): An Invertible, Symmetry-invariant, and String-based Crystallographic Representation

 Scripts to reproduce results of benchmark and the inverse design case study.